 2. To help prepare the missionary force in Asia that will eventually be required when China, North Korea and other communist countries open again, even tentatively, to the Gospel.

 3. To train Asian personnel in an Asian program with Asian instructors and concepts.

 4. To contribute, by joining in a common effort, to greater maturity in relationship between Christian institutions of the East and the West.

 4. For the first five years (1976-1980), the Center envisioned to train at least 250 candidates; half of these future graduates would be from various countries of Southeast Asia and other parts of the world.
 For the second five years (1981-1985), we planned to increase the number of graduates from 500 to 1,000.
-This double or triple multiplicity of students in our training program was followed every five years, so that our Institute would reach the goal of 10,000 graduates by the year 2000.
+This double or triple multiplicity of students in our training program would be followed every five years so that our Institute would reach the goal of 10,000 graduates by the year 2000.